Cumberland Fair 4-H Information

 4-H Member Information Packet

-There will be a 4-H Exhibit Hall Cleanup Thursday, August 16 from 5:00 to 6:30 p.m. for 4-H’ers, leaders, parents, grandparents, and friends at the fairgrounds.
-Pizza and drinks will be provided from 6:30 – 7:00 p.m. for all those who come and help.
+There will be a 4-H Exhibit Hall Cleanup Thursday, August 15, from 5:00 to 6:30 PM. for 4-H’ers, leaders, parents, grandparents, and friends, at the fairgrounds.
+Pizza and drinks will be provided from 6:30 – 7:00 PM. for all those who come and help.
 If you are able, please bring a dessert or snack to share with everyone.
 The hall always needs a good cleaning before the fair!

-The Cumberland Fair 4-H Exhibit Hall Coordinator is responsible for preparing and managing the 4-H Exhibit Hall each year at the Cumberland Fair with the help of the 4-H Exhibit Hall Committee.
 Being a 4-H Exhibit Hall Committee member is a great way to get involved as a 4-H volunteer with a relatively small time commitment.
 A job description for the Exhibit Hall Coordinator & Committee Members can be found on the Cumberland Fair 4-H Exhibit Hall Coordinator & Committee Job Description page.
-Please contact Sara if you are interested in learning more about these volunteer opportunities!
+Please contact Sara if you are interested in learning more about this volunteer opportunity!

 Information for Entering the 4-H Exhibit Hall

-- The complete 2018 Cumberland Fairbook can be found on the Cumberland County Fair website at the bottom of the home page.
+- The complete 2019 Cumberland Fairbook can be found on the Cumberland County Fair website under the Docs tab.